officialdanielamani/EEPROM-Index/README.md

 # EEPROMIndex Library

 This library simplifies the management of data stored in the EEPROM of Arduino boards.
 It provides an easy-to-use interface for adding, writing, reading, and clearing data, along with features for index management and data validation.
+This library is one of core in ESP Template System (later)

 ## WARNING!:
 This library for my personal usage.
+NOT FOR PRODUCTION USE.
 May not stable until this message removed as I need add or remove functions based on own requirement.

+## Dependency
+Need `<Arduino.h>` and `<EEPROM.h>`.
+This libraries is preinstall in Arduino IDE (if I not mistaken)

 ## Features:
 * Manages indexes for organized data storage